Ixitxachitl/thermal_camera/readme.md

 This integration is now configurable through the Home Assistant UI.
 1. Go to **Settings** > **Devices & Services** > **Integrations**.
 2. Click **Add Integration** and search for "Thermal Camera".
-3. Follow the prompts to configure your thermal camera, motion sensor, and temperature sensors.
+3. Follow the prompts to configure your thermal camera and motion sensor.

 ### Configuration Options
 - **`url`** (Required): The URL of the device providing the thermal data.